indyhackers/indyhackers.org/README.md

 ## To Do

 ### General
-- Use indyhackersapi.herokuapp.com for calendar on the front page.
+- Use Google calendar API instead of widgets for calendar on the front page?
-  - Show "This Week" and "Last Week" sections
-- Update to Rails 4
 - Is it time for a new design?
-- Should the main, content-y stuff be static, on PaperPlane, leaving the job board as the only thing requiring "a backend" (which we could locate at jobs.indyhackers.org)?
+- Should the main, content-y stuff be static leaving the job board as the only thing requiring "a backend" (which we could locate at jobs.indyhackers.org)?
 - Offer meeting organizers a list of open weekday evenings, pulled dynamically from current calendar data.

 ### Job Board